KristjanB/DIY-Quadcopter-Flight-Controller/README.md

 Quadcopter was built from various parts I found on Hobbyking.
 I think part names don't matter, so I'll just post the most important info about them.
 Few notes about quadcopter itself.
--In code under pid.c you'll see that there are a lot of different PID values.
-(Note that my values are far from perfect and will be changed) To explain in a quick way, I use the same values for both roll rate PID and pitch rate PID.
+...
+In code under pid.c you'll see that there are a lot of different PID values.
+(Note that
+    my values are far from perfect and will be changed) To explain in a quick way, I use the same values for both roll rate PID and pitch rate PID.
 However, I have two sets of these values in case I'm using GoPro or not.
 For stabilize PID I use different values for roll stabilize PID and pitch stabilize PID, because as said in notes below, weight is often (and in my case it is) distributed differently on each axis.
 So it's kind of a must to use different values.
 And here I also use two sets of values in case of GoPro.
 (I'll write more about PID in
     designated file)

 In the end of this file I'll post some notes and tricks that I learned by trial and error.
 I hope they help you!